 D. An identification and placement committee shall review pertinent information, records, and other performance evidence for referred students.
 The committee shall consider input from a professional who knows the child.
 The committee shall include classroom teachers, assessment specialists, gifted program staff, school administrators, or others with credentials or experience in gifted education.
 The committee shall (i) review data from multiple sources selected and used consistently within the division to assess students' aptitudes in the areas of giftedness the school division serves, (ii) determine whether a student is eligible for the division's services, and (iii) determine which of the school division's service options match the learning needs of the eligible student.
 The committee may review valid and reliable data administered by another division for a transfer student who has been identified previously.

-1. Identification of students for the gifted education program shall be based on multiple criteria established by the school division and designed to seek out those students with superior aptitudes, including students for whom accurate identification may be affected because they are economically disadvantaged, have limited English proficiency, or have a disability.
-Data shall include scores from valid and reliable instruments that assess students' potential for advanced achievement, as well as instruments that assess demonstrated advanced skills, conceptual knowledge, and problem-solving aptitudes.
+1. Identification of students for the gifted education program shall be based on multiple criteria established by the school division and designed to seek out those students with advanced aptitudes, including students for whom accurate identification may be affected because they are economically disadvantaged, have limited English proficiency, or have a disability.
+Data shall include scores from valid and reliable instruments that assess students' potential for advanced achievement as well as instruments that assess demonstrated advanced skills, conceptual knowledge, and problem-solving aptitudes.

 2. Valid and reliable data for each referred student shall be examined by the building-level or division-level identification and placement committee.
 The committee shall determine the eligibility of each referred student for the school division's gifted education services.
 Students who are found eligible by the identification and placement committee shall be offered service options with appropriately differentiated curriculum and instruction by the school division.